cloudify-community/blueprint-examples/getting-started/README.md

     - [ ] `cloudify-utilites-plugin`, version 1.14.0 or higher.
     - [ ] `cloudify-fabric-plugin`, version 1.5.3 or higher.

+To learn how to upload plugins, see [uploading plugins](#how-to-upload-plugins).

-  - You will need to create the following secrets, however, you may skip the Cloud secrets if the Cloud is not relevant to you.
+  - You must create the following secrets, however, you may skip those cloud secrets that are not for your cloud.

     - Common:
       - [ ] `agent_key_public`: Public key content, e.g: `cfy secrets create -u agent_key_public -f ~/.ssh/id_rsa.pub`.